aahill/quickstart-templates/template-quickstart-go.md

 ### Create a [Product Name] Azure resource

-Begin using the [Product Name] service by creating an Azure resource.
+Begin using the [Product Name] by creating an Azure resource.
 Choose the resource type below that's right for you:
 <!--
     replace the links below with ones for your service -->